Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-migration.md

 Let's verify that our database was created correctly:

-1. Open pgAdmin (or another PostgreSQL client).
+1. Open your SQLTools extension's list of connections.
 2. Connect to your PostgreSQL server.
 3. Navigate to the `CreekRiver` database.
 4. You should see the following tables: